Skip to content

 Registering a new element

-For this topic we head to mainCommands.ts, since the registration of CMS elements is something to be done in a global scope.
+For this step, go to mainCommands.ts, as registering CMS elements should be done in a global scope.

 import { cms } from '@shopware-ag/meteor-admin-sdk';